ev3dev/lego-linux-drivers-dkms/README.md

 lego-linux-drivers-dkms
 =======================

-IMPORTANT: THIS IS CURRENTLY IN A BROKEN STATE.
-HELP US FIX IT, OR CHECK BACK AGAIN SOON!
+Dynamic Kernel Module Support (DKMS) for the ev3dev drivers.

-Dynamic Kernel Module Support (DKMS) for LEGO MINDSTROMS and LEGO WeDo.
+The ev3dev drivers provide and easy to use interface for LEGO MINDSTORMS and LEGO WeDo hardware.
+Using these drivers you can use the LEGO WeDo USB Hub and LEGO MINDSTORMS EV3 UART sensors with your desktop, laptop, Raspberry Pi or just about anything that runs Linux.

 About
 -----